|

 their course work.
 If a student has an overall passing grade for their complete

-homework and exam scores, the student will not pass the class.
+scores, they will not pass the class.

-Final letter grades will be based on the following scale which reflects
+Final letter grades will be based on the following scale, which reflects

 the percentages as noted above.